the1812/Voxel/README.md

 ## App Settings
 The settings file is saved in the same directory and named `Voxel.settings.json`.

-If the app couldn't start, delete the settings file may solve the problem.
->App will crash if the content of settings file is not complete, in the future versions it will overwrite that bad file using default settings.

 Here is default settings: (You can also find it in `Voxel\Model\Settings.cs`)
 ```json
 {